 As an Amazon affiliate, we earn from qualifying purchases made through affiliate links.

-Garden beds and borders, artfully filed with a colorful tapestry of flowers and foliage, are always in vogue.
+Garden beds and borders, artfully filled with a colorful tapestry of flowers and foliage, are always in vogue.
 But unlike traditional English perennial beds and borders—which were labor intensive and peaked mainly in spring—today's mixed gardens are filled with plants bred to perform better, require less care and offer a long season of interest.

 Typically, low-maintenance designs combine tough, flowering perennials with hardy shrubs, bulbs, grasses and foliage plants, so a new twist on the basic look emerges each season.